 Regional Campuses provide an opportunity for people to take La Verne programs at geographic locations convenient to their homes or work places as well as through the internet.
 The Regional Campuses are listed below; the degrees offered through them, on page 11.
 Degree requirements are the same at the central campus and all other locations.

-www.laverne.edu/locations/regional-campus-locations/

-Telephone: (800) 695-4858
+Full description: laverne.edu/locations Telephone: (800) 695-4858

 Regional Campuses:

 Central Coast Campus